adoprog/Sitecore-Flow/README.md

 ## Installation

-Download and install the latest version of Sitecore module [here](https://github.com/adoprog/Sitecore-Flow/releases).
+Download the latest version of the module [here](https://github.com/adoprog/Sitecore-Flow/releases).
+Install the module using Installation Wizard.
+Make sure you have Web Forms for Marketers module installed.

 ## Usage